top of page

 OUr team

 My name is Marissa-Skye, and I am one of the 32 million Americans living with food allergies, 26 million of whom are adults, and 6 million children.
-As a recent college graduate from UCLA, I faced an uncertain job market as a result of the COVID-19 pandemic.
+When I completed my undergraduate degree in 2020, I faced an uncertain job market as a result of the COVID-19 pandemic.
 I lost the job I had in college, and new job offers were rescinded.
 However, I was very fortunate that my family could help support me while I continued to pursue job opportunities.
 This allowed me to still have reliable access to the allergy safe foods I needed.
 But throughout this, I began to think about the millions of other Americans living with food allergies.
 What about those who aren't as fortunate as myself?
 Those who don't have the financial ability to purchase allergy safe foods directly from a store, and instead have to rely on their local food banks?
 Can they count on being able to find allergy safe foods?
-I searched for food banks in the Los Angeles area that were allergy friendly, and found none listed.
-I believe that every individual deserves to have confidence in their ability to access allergy safe foods irrespective of their financial situation, so I started ProjectASFA with the goal of achieving just that.
+I searched for food banks in the Los Angeles area that were allergy friendly, and found none able to accommodate food restrictions such as these.
+I believe that every individual deserves to have confidence in their ability to access allergy safe foods irrespective of their financial circumstances, so I started ProjectASFA with the goal of achieving just that.

 Hi, my name is Bernard Regidor.
-I graduated from UC San Diego in 2016 with a degree in Human Biology and am currently applying to medical school.
+I graduated from UC San Diego with a degree in Human Biology and am currently attending medical school.
 My interest in food allergies stems from my own past history of an egg allergy and now, as a good friend of Marissa-Skye, I have a grown strong interest in spreading awareness about food allergies in order to help build more inclusive communities.

 My name is Bethany Marie Beatty, and I received both my Master of Science in Integrative Anatomical Sciences and my Bachelor of Science in Biological Sciences with a minor in Health Care Studies from the University of Southern California.
 I was introduced to this project by my colleague Marissa-Skye, and I was immediately drawn to it due to my own experience with food allergies and a passion for helping my community.
 I was diagnosed with Celiac Disease at a young age and experience other food allergies as well.
 I am so excited to help make allergy safe foods more accessible to the Greater Los Angeles community.